joelschutz/stagehand/README.md

 }
 ```

 In this example, the `FadeTransition` will fade 5% every frame.
+There is also the option for a timed transition using `NewTicksTimedFadeTransition`(for a ticks based timming) or `NewDurationTimedFadeTransition`(for a real-time based timming).

 ### Slide Transition